Recreational drone use

 If you're planning on using your drone for commercial gain, see commercial drone use.

-Why you need a permit
+Why you need a concession

-A permit ensures we:
+A concession (permit) ensures we:

 - protect the local wildlife